Apply for educational assistance Support from care assistants

-A parenting assistance can help your child in everyday life, in dealing with you as a parent and with social problems.
-Possible aids are: Conversations about problems, fears and behaviour Help in dealing with stressful experiences Help solve problems with family, friends, teachers, or others Assistance with government procedures for older young people: help in finding work and housing, helping to detach from parents Help for self-employment Note: In contrast to "social pedagogical family support", a parenting assistant concentrates his assistance largely on the child or young person concerned.
-It involves, if possible, the social environment.
+Parenting assistance can help your child in everyday life, in dealing with you as a parent and with social problems.
+Possible aids are: Conversations about problems, fears and behavior Help in coming to terms with stressful experiences Support in problem solving with family, friends, teachers or other people Assistance with administrative procedures for older young people: support in finding work and housing, help with detachment from parents Help for independence Note: In contrast to "socio-educational family assistance", an educational assistant concentrates his help largely on the child or young person in question.
+If possible, it includes the social environment.

-Please check with the Youth Office which documents you must present.
+Please clarify with the Youth Welfare Office which documents you have to submit.

-Please contact the relevant Youth Office.
-The Youth Office assesses the case and decides whether an educational support is suitable for your child.
-It helps you with your application and also advises you on other help options.
-If the aid is granted, all parties will jointly draw up a support plan.
-It sets out the process, the objectives and the duration of the aid.
-The Youth Office regularly reviews the progress of the aid and whether changes would be useful.
+Please contact the responsible youth welfare office.
+The Youth Welfare Office assesses the case and decides whether a parenting assistance is suitable for your child.
+It will help you with the application and also advise you on other ways to help.
+If the aid is approved, all those involved jointly draw up a help plan.
+It defines the procedure, the objectives and the duration of the aid.
+In regular discussions, the Youth Welfare Office reviews the progress of the aid and whether changes would make sense.